jcreedcmu/twelf-nes/forth-elf/README.md

 Starting to think that aggressively square-bracketing every spine might have some value in providing return addresses for re-excuting terms in fresher contexts or substitution environments?
+Perhaps normal terms (i.e. spine arguments) aren't even executed immediately, but deferred until spine application happens, to enable bidirectional checking?